 Well, well - enigmas within enigmas.
 When exactly was this magnificently odd mechanical man built?
 The book was published in 1933.
 But we'd already had Metropolis in 1927, after which wouldn't a big chunky robot like this seem a bit outmoded?
 Though, having said that, Alpha undoubtedly wins hands down in the elegant design stakes against Elektro, the blocky robot exhibited at the Westinghouse stand at the 1939 World's Fair.

 And then there's the most intriguing mystery of all: who was "Astra"?
 A Randian visionary artist?
 An electrical engineer with a sense of mischief?
 A would-be super-villain who gave it all up through lack of venture capital?
+Or just an especially imaginative music hall entertainer?

 Stylistically, Alpha is not at all right for the Belle Époque fantasy of Mirabilis, but something about him keeps nagging at me.
 I want to use him somewhere, somehow, someday.
 With ears like that, he can't be left to languish in obscurity.